DarrenPaulWright/prioritize/README.md

 <br><a name="Prioritize+baseUrl"></a>

 ### prioritize.baseUrl
-> A baseUrl to prepend to the url for each call to fetch
+> A baseUrl to prepend to the url for each call to fetch.

 **Default**: <code>window.location.protocol + &#x27;//&#x27; + window.location.host</code>